 Welcome to Camp Hill Boys Sixth Form

-The Sixth Form has seen the most change of any part of Camp Hill in the last few years, with the huge ‘raise the roof’ extension project seeing a doubling of our communal space.
-But while the setting has changed, the community certainly hasn’t, with the school fostering the same welcoming attitude to returners and joiners alike.
-About 100 students stay on from Year 11 each year and around 50 join us from elsewhere.
-In Sixth Form classes and form groups, all are encouraged to contribute and make the most of their experience from day one.
-While staff go out of their way to integrate joiners, the students themselves need little prompting to make an effort to include everyone, both in the classroom and beyond.
+We are proud at Camp Hill Boys to be a school that fully represents Birmingham.
+We embrace diversity and inclusion, and believe that our students can go on to achieve great things.
+In 2024 we will be welcoming 180 students into our Sixth Form, with at least 60 of these joining us from other schools.
+We are pleased to welcome these students to our school and they will be provided with ample opportunity to integrate and be fully involved in the school community.
 Little needs to be said about the school’s exemplary academic record; but this does not define what Camp Hill is to the students.
 While study is supported at all times, everyone recognises that what defines a young person is more than their grades.
 Camp Hill thrives because of the wide range of extracurricular and super curricular activities open to students.
 Aspiring academics are supported through Olympiads and university lecturers, while those who perform at a high level in sport have a chance to compete across the region.
 We aim to provide more than a place to learn for students – Camp Hill is a place where young people can grow into intelligent, rounded individuals, who just so happen to also get some of the best grades nationwide.

-I would be missing a trick if you finished reading this believing that Camp Hill students furthest venture is to and from the bus stop each day!
-Numerous school trips are offered throughout years 7-13, including the annual outdoor pursuits trip to the stunning Aosta Valley in north Italy, the Battlefields trip to France and Belgium offered to year 10 students studying GCSE History and an exchange programme to Germany, as a result of Camp Hill’s strong relationship with the Schule-am-Reid in Frankfurt.
+I would be missing a trick if you finished reading this believing that Camp Hill students' furthest venture is to and from the bus stop each day!
+Numerous school trips are offered throughout years 7-13, including the annual ski trip to St Anton in Austria, the Battlefields trip to France and Belgium offered to year 10 students studying GCSE History and the Senior Rugby and Football Tours, which last year took the students to Barcelona!
 This small snapshot of the overseas experiences afforded to Camp Hill students hopefully gives you a flavour of the extracurricular adventures that enrich the memories of boys year upon year.

 Camp Hill is also no stranger to sporting prowess.
 Come rain or shine (but most often rain!), the Hockey, Rugby and Football teams all keep the groundsmen busy up until Easter and during the summer they pass the baton on to the Athletics and Cricket teams to provide entertainment for potential spectators.
-Sport at Camp Hill is constantly-evolving, exemplified by the recent addition of a water polo team that has enjoyed regular success since its inception.
-Sport at Camp Hill is supported and encouraged by a number of inclusive PE and Games staff all helping to ensure students are making the most of their time here.
+Sport at Camp Hill is constantly evolving, exemplified by the soon to be built all-weather pitch on the lower field.
+Sport at Camp Hill is supported and encouraged by a number of inclusive PE and Games staff, all helping to ensure students are making the most of their time here.